vasanthbala/hackathon/metad/README.md

 Edit the constants at the top of hackathon/metad/metadata-service.py so they refer to the correct ID, NUMBER and ZONE of the project you want to monitor.
 This version is hardwired to provide a metadata storage service for one project only.
 Also check if the CLUSTER_INSIGHT_URL works when you call it locally on the kubernetes-master using curl.

 From the hackathon/metad directory type ```python metadata-service.py```.
 If you get a permissions error, you need to download a client-secrets.json file from the project you are monitoring, then set the env variable GOOGLE_APPLICATION_CREDENTIALS to the path of the client-secrets.json file.

+By default the web server listens to port 5000 on the kubernetes-master host.
+To access this from outside the cluster, you must create a firewall rule in your project to allow external tcp access to port 5000.

+From a browser type: <External IP addr of kubernetes-master>:5000/ and you will get a help message.
+Try the endpoints /resources and /context.